 Having an expert architectural design consultant that specialises in house planning permissions is the best route to ensure your planning application runs smoothly – as they will be able to take control of every step of the process, all the way from design to project management.

-With over 35 years of experiencing in building regulations and architectural design consultancy, the MyHousePlan team can help you achieve local authority planning and building regulations consent.
-Whether it’s a single storey rear extension, or converting your bungalow into a chalet house – we provide a professional service that is tailored to every type of property owner and every type of project.
+With our extensive experience in building regulations and architectural design consultancy, the MyHousePlan team can help you achieve local authority planning and building regulations consent.
+Whether it’s a single-storey rear extension or converting your bungalow into a chalet house – we provide a professional service that is tailored to every type of property owner and every type of project.

 Don’t fall short of your dreams – contact us today to see how we can make your Essex home project come true.